Skip to content

 Salinda Resort Phu Quoc Island

-The resort is located on Phu Quoc Island near the coast of Cambodia.
+The resort is located on Phu Quoc Island, near the coast of Cambodia.
 Most of the island is a nature reserve, the Phu Quoc National Park.
-It is a luxury hotel with about 121 rooms, suites, and villas, and also you will find a private beach, a spa, and restaurants.
+It is a luxury hotel with about 121 rooms, suites, and villas.
+The resort also has a private beach, a spa, and restaurants.

 InterContinental Nha Trang